KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-crossreferencing/index.md

 {{< figure class="text-center" caption="The LXR identifier search." src="lxr-identifier.webp" >}}

 2. On the "General search" page you can search for strings:
-  * For example, if you'd like to find in which source file the string "Paste Clipboard Contents" from Dolphin's context menu (accessed by right-clicking any empty space) is defined, type "Paste Clipboard Contents" in the `Or containing:` field.
+  * For example, if you'd like to find in which source file the string "Paste Clipboard Contents" from Dolphin's context menu is defined, type "Paste Clipboard Contents" in the `Or containing:` field.
 This search includes classes/methods/signals names.

 {{< figure class="text-center" caption="The LXR general search." src="lxr-general.webp" >}}